Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Creating the Database
 ---------------------------------
 MLV requires PostgreSQL 9.5 or above, which can be runnning on the same or a separate server.
 The first thing to do
-is to create the system database and associated tables by running the create_system_db.sql in app/dyatabases/.
+is to create the system database and associated tables by running *create_system_db.sql* in *app/dyatabases/*.
 To do this via the the psql cosole, log in as a user with the correct permissions and run the following:-

 .. code-block:: python